Philip V of Spain: Birth and family

-Philip was born on 19 December 1683 at the Palace of Versailles in France, the second son of Louis, Grand Dauphin, the heir apparent to the throne of France, and his wife Maria Anna Victoria of Bavaria, known as the Dauphine Victoire.
-His father was the eldest son of Louis XIV of France and Maria Theresa of Spain.
+Philip was born on 19 December 1683 at the Palace of Versailles in France, the second son of Louis, Grand Dauphin, the heir apparent to the throne of France, and his wife Maria Anna Victoria of Bavaria.

 Philip was a younger brother of Louis, Duke of Burgundy, the father of Louis XV of France.
 At birth, Philip was created Duke of Anjou, a traditional title for younger sons in the French royal family.
 He would be known by this name until he became the King of Spain.
-Since Philip's older brother, the Duke of Burgundy, was second in line to the French throne after his father, there was little expectation that either he or his younger brother Charles, Duke of Berry, would ever rule over France.
+Since Philip's older brother, Louis, Duke of Burgundy, was second in line to the French throne after his father, there was little expectation that either he or his younger brother Charles, Duke of Berry, would ever rule over France.

 Upbringing and education

 Philip lived his first years under the supervision of the royal governess Louise de Prie and after that was tutored with his brothers by François Fénelon, Archbishop of Cambrai.
-The three were also educated by Paul de Beauvilliers.
+The three siblings were also educated by Paul de Beauvilliers.

 Claims to the Spanish throne

-In 1700, King Charles II of Spain, the last Habsburg to rule Spain, died childless.
+In 1700, King Charles II, the last Habsburg to rule Spain, died childless.
 His will named as successor Philip, grandson of Charles' half-sister Maria Theresa, the first wife of Louis XIV.
 Upon any possible refusal, the crown of Spain would be offered next to Philip's younger brother, the Duke of Berry, then to the Archduke Charles of Austria, later Holy Roman Emperor Charles VI.
 Philip had the better genealogical claim to the Spanish throne, because his Spanish grandmother and great-grandmother were older than the ancestors of the Archduke Charles of Austria.
 However, the Austrians maintained that Philip's grandmother had renounced the Spanish throne for herself and her descendants as part of her marriage contract.
 That renunciation was contingent on her dowry being paid.
 The French claim to Spain was due to the dowry having never been paid.
+In addition to this, while Philip did have a remote claim to the throne of France, Archduke Charles had an even more proximate claim to be Holy Roman Emperor, and his ascension to the throne would have also destabilized the European balance of power.

-After a long Royal Council meeting in France at which the Dauphin spoke up in favor of his son's rights, it was agreed that Philip would ascend the throne, but he would forever renounce his claim to the throne of France for himself and his descendants.
-The Royal Council decided to accept the provisions of the will of Charles II naming Philip, King of Spain, and the Spanish ambassador was called in and introduced to the new king.
-The ambassador, along with his son, knelt before Philip and made a long speech in Spanish, which Philip did not understand.
-(Louis XIV, the son and husband of Spanish princesses, did speak Spanish, but Philip learned only later.)
+After a long Royal Council meeting in France at which the Dauphin spoke up in favor of his son's rights, it was agreed that Philip would ascend the throne, and in doing so, forfeit his and his heirs' claim to the throne of France.
+The Royal Council decided to accept the provisions of the will of Charles II naming Philip king of Spain.